How to Make Kilishi (Nigerian Beef Jerky)

 How to Store Kilishi

-Store Kilishi in a cool dry place.
+Store Kilishi in a cool, dry place.
 You can store this in a container or a plastic bag.
 Make sure it has no contact with water.

 Conclusion

 There, you’ll never be the same again after making your own Kilishi recipe!
-Be sure to make some holes in your meat for added beauty and work of art.
+Be sure to make some holes in your meat for added beauty and a work of art.
 Tell us in the comment section when you do.

-You are always welcome to Northpad Nigeria for more local Northern Nigerian delicacies.
+You are always welcome to visit Northpad Nigeria for more local Northern Nigerian delicacies.

 Popular Reads